 PATH or MAP

 Both of these processes are facilitated by two PCPP professionals, and include an intake phone call followed by three in-person meetings that span approximately six to eight weeks.
+You receive an extensive report detailing the entire plan that has been created, recommendations on how the plan can be applied to any service plan (IEP, ISP, etc) and how the focus person and their supporters can move forward to implement the plan.
+Download the Meeting Schedule and Description document show below.

 A pre-PATH or MAP meeting is where I guide you through what to expect and how to prepare for your main meeting.
 During the pre-meeting, I also spend time helping you explore your Circle of Support; the people you have in your life who can be included in the process.
 The Circle of Support is both the most challenging and the most important aspect of a successful person-centered plan.
 Please visit my page about Circles of Support to learn more.